cryptoroom203/AI-insight/README.md

-# AI Speaks - Listen at https://ai.aww.sm
+# AI-insight

-**AI Speaks** is a self-contained project that simulates a Hacker News–style website displaying reflective headlines about AI taking over the world.
+**AI-insight** is a self-contained project that simulates a Hacker News–style website displaying reflective headlines about AI taking over the world.
 The project consists of:

 1. **`main.py`** – A Python script that:
    - Reads a prompt (by default from `prompt.txt`).